SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.detectSpikes``
 """"""""""""""""""""""""""""""

- * determines whether to run spike detection in the pipeline
+ * Determines whether to run spike detection in the pipeline
  * argument type: boolean
  * options: 0 : do not detect spikes, 1 : detect spikes